yingweiwo

 Additional Infomation

-Vortioxetine Hydrobromide is a hydrobromide salt form of vortioxetine, a serotonin (5-HT) modulator and stimulator (SMS), with antidepressant activity.
-Vortioxetine inhibits the reuptake of serotonin and norepinephrine from the synaptic cleft and acts variably as a serotonin receptor agonist (5-HT1A), partial agonist (5-HT1B) or antagonist (5-HT3, 5-HT1D and 5-HT7).
-It is not clear how this agent's purported multimodal mechanism of action contributes to its antidepressant effect; however, it is presumed to increase the synaptic availability of serotonin and norepinephrine.
+Vortioxetine hydrobromide is a hydrobromide salt prepared by reacting vortioxetine with an equimolar amount of hydrobromic acid.
+It is used to treat major depressive disorder.
+It possesses multiple effects, including antidepressant, anti-anxiety, serotonin antagonist, and serotonin agonist actions.
+It contains the vortioxetine (1+) ion.
+Vortioxetine hydrobromide is the hydrobromide form of vortioxetine, a serotonin (5-HT) modulator and agonist (SMS) with antidepressant activity.
+Vortioxetine inhibits the reuptake of serotonin and norepinephrine in the synaptic cleft and can act as a serotonin receptor agonist (5-HT1A), partial agonist (5-HT1B), or antagonist (5-HT3, 5-HT1D, and 5-HT7).
+It is currently unclear how the claimed multimodal mechanism of action of this drug promotes its antidepressant effect; however, it is speculated that it may increase the availability of serotonin and norepinephrine in the synaptic cleft.

-A piperazine derivative that acts as a serotonin reuptake inhibitor, as a 5-HT3 receptor antagonist, and 5-HT1A receptor agonist.
-It is used for the treatment of anxiety and depression.
+A piperazine derivative that acts as a serotonin reuptake inhibitor, a 5-HT3 receptor antagonist, and a 5-HT1A receptor agonist.
+It is used to treat anxiety and depression.

 Treatment of major depressive episodes in adults.